neelriyer/neelriyer.github.io/_posts/2020-12-20-Auto-Censoring-Swear-Words-using-Fastaudio.md

 ```

 Cool let's listen and hear how it went.
 I ran into OOM issues when trying to play the entire file on jupyter notebook so I'll just embed a sample here.
-I'll put the full file on github.

 ```python